yobichan/techwriting_showcase/docs/configuring_mock_tool.md

 # Prerequisites

-Before the installation, ensure you have either:
+Before the installation, ensure the following:

-- Mockoon installed locally, or
+- Mockoon and Docker Desktop are installed locally
-- Docker desktop preinstalled locally
+- Helm is preinstalled locally

 # Installing Mockoon Desktop